geomstats/geomstats/docs/index.rst

 The package is organized into two main modules:
 `geometry` and `learning`.

-The module `geometry` implements concepts in differential geometry, such as manifolds and Riemannian metrics, with associated exponential and logarithmic maps, geodesics, and parallel transport.

-The module `learning` implements statistics and learning algorithms for data on manifolds, such as estimation, clustering and dimension reduction.
+The module `geometry` implements concepts from differential geometry, such as manifolds and Riemannian metrics.
+The module `learning` implements statistics and learning algorithms for data on manifolds, such as supervised and unsupervised learning techniques.
-The code is object-oriented and classes inherit from scikit-learn's base classes and mixins.

-In both modules, the operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow.
+The code is object-oriented and follows Scikit-Learn's API.
+The operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow.

 To learn how to use `geomstats`, visit :ref:`first_steps`.
 To contribute to `geomstats` visit :ref:`contributing`.
 To learn more about differential geometry and manifolds, visit :ref:`explanation`.
 To find more advanced examples, visit :ref:`tutorials`.